kexana/ArduinoBoilerCntrolPanel/README.md

 # ArduinoBoilerCntrolPanel
-Simple boiler controller using an arduino
+Simple boiler controller using an arduino for presentation project

 Main Components:
 - LCD Display 2x16;